megastep/megastep.github.io/_posts/2014-07-16-open-source-projects.markdown

 I look forward to further contributions to this project as its potential is great for anybody interested in writing audio applications for iOS - including myself!

+### Sponsor My Work!

+You can now contribute financially to my open-source work by becoming an official [GitHub Sponsor](https://github.com/users/megastep/sponsorship)!
+Check out the available tiers and feel free to send a few bucks my way - any amount is appreciated!